Herbertkartel/alx-low_level_programming/0x0A-argc_argv/README.md

- program that adds positive numbers
+Prints the name of the program